Mvalverde00/DrawingApp/README.md

 Currently, none exists-- this should be fixed ASAP.

 ## Acknowledgements
 All of the code here is my own work, unless explicitly noted otherwise in the source file.
-(E.g., I remember there is a function for detecting collision with a triangle which I took from Stack Overflow, and this area of code is marked as such, with a link to the SO question).
+(I.e., marked off as such with a comment and link to say, a Stack Overflow Question)

 Since design is not my strongest area, many of the UI decisions were heavily inspired by https://aggie.io -- although again, the implementation is my own.